steventoben/steventoben/README.md

 Technology-wise, these are my go-tos and my specialties:
   - ReactJS (and JSX and HTML)
-  - Sass (and CSS)
   - TypeScript (and JavaScript)
   - Java
   - Spring Boot/Spring Data/Spring Security (Java)
+  - Sass (and CSS)
   - NodeJS and Express
   - NestJS (TypeScript framework for Express run with NodeJS)
   - Angular
   - SQL (PostgreSQL and SQL Server)
   - Redis
-  - NoSQL Document stores (MongoDB and DynamoDB)
+  - MongoDB
+  - DynamoDB
-  - Docker
+  - Docker and Docker Compose
-  - AWS
+  - AWS services

+My latest interests are:
+  - Kubernetes
+  - Quarkus (Java)
+  - ElasticSearch
+  - Kafka
+  - General software architecture and engineering